cicl-stanford/causal_language_public/README.md

 * pygame==1.9.6
 * pymunk

-1. Generate aspects.
+1. Compute aspect representation.
 This runs the whether, how, and sufficiency tests accross samples of counterfactual simulations.
 Output will be saved to `code/python/aspects/`.
 Note that the generated aspects from the paper are already included in this repo in `code/python/aspects_paper`.

         cd code/python/
-        python aspect_generator.py --i trialinfo/experiment_trials.json --samples 1000 --uncertainty_noise 1.5
+        python compute_aspect_rep.py <uncertainty_noise> <num_samples>

 2. Run RSA pragmatics model.
 Note the parameters are set to the optimal ones found in the paper.
 To fit model parameters, change the lines commented with "PARAM SEARCH"